pboivin/filament-peek/docs/builder-field-previews.md

 ## Customizing the Preview Link

-By default, the preview link is styled as an underlined link.
+By default, the preview link is styled as a primary link.
 Use the `button()` method to style it as a Filament button.

 Use one of the following methods to adjust the horizontal alignment: